 Spring Term - 2018/19

 Please click here to see Spring Learning in Hawking Class.

-Islands was the topic of the autumn term for year 6, linking in with our two class reads, Kensuke’s Kingdom by Michael Morpurgo, and Floodland by Marcus Sedgwick.
-We considered the financial and social implications of going off sailing around the world for a year like the main protagonist in Kensuke’s Kingdom.
-Newspaper reports detailing the discovery of a spy on the Eel island and diary extracts from the marooned boy’s point of view were some of the English writing tasks we completed.
+Islands was the topic of the autumn term for year 6, linking in with our two class reads, “Kensuke’s Kingdom” by Michael Morpurgo and “Floodland” by Marcus Sedgwick.
+We considered the arguments for and against allowing children to take time off school to go sailing around the world for a year, like the main protagonist in Kensuke’s Kingdom; we used PEEL to help us structure coherent arguments.
+Moving diary extracts from the point of view of the old Japanese gentleman Kensuke, sea poems that explored the impact of word choice and structure, and formal newspaper reports detailing the discovery of a spy on the Eel island were some of the English writing tasks we completed.

 We have been focusing on number this term: place value with numbers up to 10 million, negative numbers and fractions, decimals and percentages.
 We have been practising our mathematical reasoning, which is proving suitably challenging for our top mathematicians, who are finding they need to show great resilience as they battle their way out of the learning pit!
 Applying our ability to use formal written calculations to solve open-ended investigations and problems has been targeted, and we are growing in confidence in areas like long division with decimal answers, dividing fractions and using bar modelling to help tackle word problems visually – something we practised as a whole school during maths week.